tessel/rfcs/0000-reach.md

 This document refines the requirements for Reach, a remote I/O board for connecting to sensors.

+The point of Tessel Reach is to enable low-power internet-connected devices to be programmed in high-level languages - an extension of Tessel into the low-power realm, and a sensible/accessible way to connect many distributed sensor nodes to form a sensor ecosystem.

+Tessel and Reach form star network whose origin is Tessel and points are Reach modules.
+The Tessel 2 is the entry point for the programmer:

+* Tessel 2 has a higher-power CPU for processing data
+* Tessel 2 supports our development environment and supports running high-level languages
+* Internet connectivity is sourced by WiFi (as a station) or Ethernet; it can also act as a WiFi access point
+* Only one Tessel 2 is required to control many BLE Reach nodes
+* Tessel 2 requires a USB dongle to connect with Reach over BLE
+* The Tessel 2 is likely wall-powered for long-term deployment

+Reach modules are low-power sensor nodes placed around a room or environment:

+* Reach modules are most likely powered by a coin cell battery for months to years
+* They connect with Tessel over BLE or Wifi
+* Each of these nodes can be controlled individually by the host, with the intent that fetching data is infrequent and requires few I/O operations.

+## Motivation

+What are usecases for Reach/BLE?

+* ...
+* ...

 ## History

 Technical Machine conceived of a low-power sensor board for the Tessel ecosystem in 2015.
 There were a few prototypes developed: